Placenta Previa Do’s and Don’ts for a Safer Pregnancy

 What Should I Avoid if I Have Placenta Previa?

-You should avoid sexual intercourse, strenuous activities, and using tampons or douches.
-Don’t ignore any cramping or bleeding—seek medical help immediately.
-Also, refrain from smoking or drug use during your pregnancy for safety.
+Avoid sexual intercourse, strenuous activities, and using tampons or douches.
+Don’t ignore any cramping or bleeding — seek medical help right away.
+Also avoid smoking or drug use during your pregnancy.

 How Not to Sit With Placenta Previa?

-You shouldn’t sit in positions that strain your abdomen.
-Use supportive chairs, avoid crossing your legs, and take breaks to stand or move.
-A cushion can also help alleviate pressure and enhance comfort.
+Avoid positions that put strain on your abdomen.
+Use supportive chairs, avoid crossing your legs, and take breaks to stand or move gently.
+A cushion can also help reduce pressure and improve comfort.

 How to Help Placenta Previa Move Up?

-While you can’t directly move the placenta, regular ultrasounds and light activity can help monitor its position.
-Always consult your healthcare provider for personalized advice, and maintain a healthy lifestyle to support your pregnancy.
+You can’t directly move the placenta.
+Regular ultrasounds and light activity can help monitor its position over time.
+Always talk to your healthcare provider for advice specific to your situation, and focus on maintaining a healthy lifestyle throughout your pregnancy.

 Is It Okay to Walk With Placenta Previa?